Heteropolymetalate

-In chemistry, the heteropolymetalates are a subset of the polyoxometalates, which consist of three or more transition metal oxyanions linked together by shared oxygen atoms to form a closed 3-dimensional molecular framework.
+The heteropolymetalates are a subset of the polyoxometalates, which consist of three or more transition metal oxyanions linked together by shared oxygen atoms to form a closed 3-dimensional molecular framework.
 In contrast to isopolymetalates, which contain only one kind of metal atom, the heteropolymetalates contain differing main group oxyanions.
 The metal atoms are usually group 6 (Mo, W) or less commonly group 5 (V, Nb, Ta) transition metals in their highest oxidation states.
 They are usually colorless to orange, diamagnetic anions.
 For most heteropolymetalates the W, Mo, or V, is complemented by main group oxyanions phosphate and silicate.
 Many exceptions to these general statements exist, and the class of compounds includes hundreds of examples.

 Structure

 Certain structural motifs recur.
 The Keggin ion for example is common to both molybdates and tungstates with diverse central heteroatoms.
 The Keggin and Dawson structures have tetrahedrally-coordinated heteroatoms, such as P or Si, and the Anderson structure has an octahedral central atom, such as aluminium.